jhave/Wavenet-for-Poem-Generation/README.md

 # A TensorFlow implementation of DeepMind's WaveNet paper for POEM generation.

+Blog post describing process and resultant poems: <br>
+http://bdp.glia.ca/wavenet-for-poem-generation-preliminary-results

 Based almost entirely on Samuel Graván's  (Zeta36) tensorflow-tex-wavenet <b>https://github.com/Zeta36/tensorflow-tex-wavenet</b>.

-Modified to allow for line breaks, and more flexible saving of models so that it is possible to capture fluctuations in the parameters.
+Modified to allow for line breaks, identifiable generated txt files, and more flexible saving of models so that it is possible to capture fluctuations in the parameters.

-Blog post describing process and resultant poems: http://bdp.glia.ca/wavenet-for-poem-generation-preliminary-results

 ## Requirements